raxkaynan/Cordova-Firebase-Upload-File/README.md

 		// cordova error
 	}, options);

-The function `cf-upload-file` takes 3 parameters (all string types).
+The function `cfUploadFile` takes 3 parameters (all string types).
 The first parameter will be your **Firebase storage path**, which is the location in which you would want to store the file.
 The second parameter will be the **file URI**.
 And lastly, the third parameter will be the **file type**.